 Rogue: this malware promotes itself as an antispyware, system optimizer or antivirus.
-When the user executes it, the software always gives back a notification of some problem detection.
-The user is asked to pay the premium version to fix the problem and of course this is a scam.
+When the user executes it, the software always gives back notification of some problem detection.
+The user is asked to pay the premium version to fix the problem and of course, this is a scam.

 Rootkit: this is probably the most sophisticated malware out there.
 The rootkit goes deeply into the OS and replaces the most critical system files with the malware files.
 If you try to remove them, the system can collapse because the essential system files are absent already.

 Trojan: a trojan hides into a non-suspicious application.
 When the program is running, the trojan starts doing several tasks against the system.
 Trojans are commonly used to install backdoors.

 Spyware: the spyware is in charge of collecting user data to sell it or distribute it to several companies to capture clients illegally.
 The spyware mostly focuses on illegal marketing.

 Ransomware: the intruder place a malicious code on the user´s computer to encrypt all the sensitive information.
 Then the hacker bribes the victim and asks for money to restore the stolen data.
 Ransomware became the most aggressive malware in recent years.

 This malware protection tool is handy when you want to scan files selectively (i.e., you have a suspicious zip file and want to check it before extracting the content).
 Even though the scanning must be performed manually and is not as fast as other tools, its granular control makes it an excellent choice to remove every trace efficiently.

 A great feature in this malware protection tool is the heuristic analysis.
 In other words, it is a virtual environment to analyze if a program behaves like malware.
 Also, you can scan files before any installation or unzipping.